edwin170/downr1n/README.md

 # importants things

+- A8/A8x devices downr1n is not recommended please instead use dualra1n with --downgrade option

 - downgrading ios 16 to 14 or another version, you will have to bypass the setup somehow. good luck on it.

 - on ios 13 the touch id doesn't work so the home button on iphone 7 will not work sadly.